beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 The third column, "Available Repeat Sessions," contains checkboxes that allow the user to fine-tune exactly which sessions they would like to repeat.
 Small help text indicates if there is a holiday or if the tutor is not available on a particular date.

-Modifying repeat options updates the progress bar in real-time.
+Modifying repeat options updates the progress bar in real time.

 ![Schedule Sessions - Step 3 - Checkboxes](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-3-checkboxes.gif)